My name is Heidi Viars. I am the mother of six kids. I have have been married for 27 years to the most incredible man. I love to spend time in nature.

 Here in the woods, by the lake, in an early sunrise, or sunset, God reveals so much of Himself.
 Pondering and questioning seems to come natural here, in creation.
 This blog reflects much of what I experience outside on my walks and what God reveals to my heart as I walk with Him.

 I met Jesus Christ on a different path about 18 years ago.
 That path was mostly dark, though I had been blind to how dark it truly was, until I had reached the end.
 At the end of that road, in my home and drunk, I had planned to end my life.
-I was not able to see a way out.
-Lies and deception had been my reality.
-I had loaded a nine millimeter handgun, not knowing what else to do.

 God did not allow for my plans to succeed, and instead He shone His Light into those dark days.
 One day at a time, He revealed to me Truth from His Word, the Bible.
 There He tells us that Christ came to die for our sins and that He rescued us out of darkness. (“For he has rescued us from the dominion of darkness and brought us into the kingdom of the Son he loves, in whom we have redemption, the forgiveness of sins.”
 Colossians 1:13).
 Since then, I have found Jesus to be more than I could have ever imagined.
 He is the Light of my day and what drives me to live.